(updated May 7, 2023)

 I had to stop drinking alcohol about 3 years ago because it sends my heart into atrial fibrillation.
 On top of that, I seem to have developed a yeast allergy which is a particular problem when it comes to wine and gin.
-There are some wines that give me massive headaches while others don’t.
+Some wines give me massive headaches while others don’t.
 All gins, including non-alcoholic ones, give me massive headaches, which I attribute to the juniper (or possibly the yeast on the juniper).

 If my husband is having a glass of red wine, I’ll take a sip of his.
 It reminds me of my younger, more tolerant days (sigh).
 Occasionally, I’ll play “wine roulette” and have a small glass of wine if we’re out with friends, but it will depend on what I have on the following day and if I can risk a massive migraine (the usual answer is ‘no’).

 The problem is that I really like that special drink at the end of the day.
-It helps my mental transition at the end of day to evening when you allow yourself to de-stress a little, and I tend to equate that ritual, not only to the drink, but equally to the type of glass it’s served in.
+It helps my mental transition at the end of the day to evening when I allow yourself to de-stress a little, and I tend to equate that ritual, not only to the drink but equally to the type of glass it’s served in.

 When I had to give up wine, I decided I needed a substitute if only so I could have it in a wine glass.
 This all sounds silly, I know.
 But it works for me.
 As long as I have a wine glass filled with something other than water or plain soda water, I am satisfied enough to feel relaxed.